nextflow-io/nextflow/docs/operator.md

 *Returns: value channel*

-The `toList` operator collects all the items emitted by a channel to a `List` object and emits the resulting collection as a single item.
+The `toList` operator collects all the items emitted by a channel to a `List` object and emits the resulting collection as a single item, maintaining the order of the items.
 For example:

 ```groovy
 Channel